SHIVERS

 It’s my first ever run, so that explains it.
 I’ve heard countless stories.
 Mutated animals that rip you apart… people abruptly disappearing into the darkness with stupid expressions on their faces.

-These stories would’ve made great horror movies back before the Rupture.
+These stories would’ve made great horror movies back before the Rapture.

 I have two more hours to try and get some sleep...I’ll try again…